Alfresco/docs-alfresco/transform-service/1.4/install/index.md

 6. Check the status of your deployment.

 See the [Alfresco/acs-deployment](https://github.com/Alfresco/acs-deployment/){:target="_blank"} GitHub project documentation for the prerequisites and detailed setup:

 * [Deploying with Helm charts on AWS using EKS](https://github.com/Alfresco/acs-deployment/blob/support/SP/4.N/docs/helm-deployment-aws_eks.md){:target="_blank"}

 ## Install with Docker Compose

 Use this information to quickly start up Content Services (including Transform Service) using Docker Compose.
 Due to the limited capabilities of Docker Compose, this deployment method is only recommended for development and test environments.

-To check which branch tag corresponds to a specific Content Services release, review the [released versions](https://github.com/Alfresco/acs-deployment#versioning){:target="_blank"} in GitHub.
+To check which branch tag corresponds to a specific Content Services release, review the [release versions](https://github.com/Alfresco/acs-deployment/blob/support/SP/4.N/docs/helm-chart-releases.md){:target="_blank"} page in GitHub.
 Choose a version from the left column that corresponds to the required Content Services version you want to deploy.

    > **Note:** Check the prerequisites for your operating system, both for Docker and Docker Compose, using the links provided.